 Book flights from Glasgow, Scotland (GLA) to Reykjavik (KEF).
 Icelandair offers low fares on flights to Reykjavik, Iceland.
 Plan your trip to Reykjavik, book your flights, buy your airline tickets, and fly from Glasgow to Reykjavik!
 Enjoy your holidays in Iceland when you fly Icelandair.
-Trusted for over 75 years, with Icelandair you can enjoy your trip to Reykjavik and: our great on-time performance, a two-checked bag allowance, a reduced flying time because of our short northerly routes, and who knows, you may even learn to speak like a Viking.
+Trusted for over 75 years, with Icelandair you can enjoy your trip to Reykjavik and: our great on-time performance, a one-checked bag allowance, a reduced flying time because of our short northerly routes, and who knows, you may even learn to speak like a Viking.

 Cheap flights to Iceland